danielpodrazka/editor-mcp/README.md

   - The lines will remain selected so you can fix the error and try again
 - `FAIL_ON_JS_SYNTAX_ERROR`: Controls whether JavaScript/JSX syntax errors automatically cancel the overwrite operation (default: 0)
   - When enabled, syntax errors in JavaScript/JSX files will cause the overwrite action to be automatically cancelled
   - The lines will remain selected so you can fix the error and try again
+- `PROTECTED_PATHS`: Comma-separated list of file patterns or absolute paths that will be denied access
+  - Example: `*.env,.env*,config*.json,*secret*,/etc/passwd,/home/user/credentials.txt`
+  - Supports both exact file paths and flexible glob patterns with wildcards in any position:
+    - `*.env` - matches files ending with .env, like `.env`, `dev.env`, `prod.env`
+    - `.env*` - matches files starting with .env, like `.env`, `.env.local`, `.env.production`
+    - `*secret*` - matches any file containing 'secret' in the name
+  - Provides protection against accidentally exposing sensitive configuration files and credentials
+  - The lines will remain selected so you can fix the error and try again

 ## Development